larsks/github-actions/slides.md

 # Example 2: Running pre-commit checks

-A common use case for GitHub workflows is to run some basic checks on pull requests.
-The following workflow makes use of the [pre-commit][], which applies checks define in a `.pre-commit-config.yaml` file.
+A common use case for GitHub workflows is to run some basic checks on pull requests (this is called "linting").
+The following workflow makes use of the [pre-commit] tool, which applies checks defined in a `.pre-commit-config.yaml` file.

-This example from the [OpenShift on NERC][] project.
+This example from the [OpenShift on NERC] project.

 [pre-commit]: https://pre-commit.com/
 [openshift on nerc]: https://github.com/OCP-on-NERC/workflows/blob/main/.github/workflows/precommit.yaml